You Suck At Day Trading

 Most self-sabotage in trading looks like one of two things: fear or ego.
 Fear makes you cut winners early.
 Ego makes you hold losers forever.

-Every trade has a cost.
 Even the "free" ones.

 In the short term, trading behaves like a zero-sum competition before fees, and a negative-sum game after costs.
 Someone is taking the other side, and they are often better equipped than you are.